Internet-Draft | QUIC event definitions for qlog | November 2023 |

 packets or to convey extra information about when frames are processed (for

-example, frame processing is deferred for any reason).¶
+example, if frame processing is deferred for any reason).¶

 Note that for some events, this approach will lose some information (e.g., for which